-Rubbing alcohol and head lice need to be in contact for a considerable amount of time for the live bugs to die.
-It would be impossible to completely submerge the lice-infested head in rubbing alcohol for a long enough period of time to kill lice without putting the person being treated at risk.
-Prolonged direct exposure of skin to rubbing alcohol will cause irritation and dryness and can actually delay healing of any sores that might be on the head from lice bites being scratched.
-Speaking of scratches….have you ever poured rubbing alcohol on a wound?
-If you have, you no doubt understand that those scratches are going to burn very badly and cause severe discomfort.
+Rubbing alcohol and lice need to be in contact for a considerable amount of time for the live bugs to die.
+It would be impossible to completely submerge the lice-infested head in rubbing alcohol for a long enough time to say confidently that alcohol kills lice, without putting the person being treated at risk.
+So will rubbing alcohol kill lice?
+The answer is effectively no; rubbing alcohol will not eradicate a case of lice.

 Does Mouthwash Kill Lice?

-Another alcohol-based product clients have reported trying in the past is the mouthwash for lice.
-Sometimes when clients call they start out by seeking advice on how to get rid of lice with mouthwash.
-This technique is widely known and many families with extensive experience with head lice have tried this method and some claim to have had some success.
-So can you use mouthwash to get rid of lice?
+Another alcohol-based product that clients have reported trying in the past is mouthwash for lice.
+Sometimes when clients call they start by seeking advice on how to get rid of lice with mouthwash.
+This technique is widely known and many families with extensive experience with lice have tried this method and some claim to have had some success.
+So can you use mouthwash for killing lice?

 Does Hand Sanitizer Kill Lice?